3 Quick Ways for VMware ESXi Backup Host Configuration

 How to backup and restore multiple VMs on VMware ESXi (free)

-There are few ways to create independent ESXi VM backups.
+There are a few ways to create independent ESXi VM backups.
 For example:

-However, in these ways you can only back up a single VM at a time.
+However, you can only back up a single VM at a time in these ways.
 It is inconvenient especially when you want to migrate to another datastore or host.

 Therefore, next I will introduce you a handy tool for free VMware backup: AOMEI Cyber Backup.